The Subject Leader is: Mr T. Rush

 When our children talk about Science at Fairhaven Primary School we want their words to be full of enthusiasm and excitement.

 OUR SCIENCE CURRICULUM

-Click the link to view the National Curriculum for Science document that outlines the skills learned throughout Key Stage 1 and 2.
+Click the link to view the National Curriculum for Science document that outlines the knowledge and skills learned throughout Key Stage 1 and 2.

 Our robust curriculum has been designed to ensure a full and comprehensive coverage of all the statutory skills as well as providing opportunities for children to take their learning beyond the curriculum by attending science-themed school visits, engaging in exciting workshops and embarking on projects of research and self-discovery.

-Science in Key Stage 1 at Fairhaven aims to enable pupils to experience and observe phenomena, looking more closely at the natural and humanly constructed world around them.
-They are encouraged to be inquisitive by asking questions and to discuss their observations.
-They are introduced to simple scientific language and with this vocabulary trained to form simple explainations as to why things happen.
-The children's learning, throughout Key Stage 1, is taught heavily through practical investigation with age appropriate theory taught alongside it.
+In Science at Key Stage 1, the children are given immersive learning experiences, opportunities to observe scientific phenomena in the natural world around them and to contextualise their learning with real-life examples.
+They are encouraged to be inquisitive by asking questions and to discuss their own ideas.
+They are introduced to simple scientific language and, with this vocabulary, develop simple explanations of why things happen.
+The children's learning, throughout Key Stage 1, is taught heavily through practical investigation with age-appropriate theory taught in conjunction.

 British Science Week 2021

 We have signed up to Bayer UK's annual poster competition.
 Bayer UK is a free laboratory service for school children, based in Reading.
 Every year they host a national competition where children are invited to design a new lab coat for a scientist.
 The winning entry will receive a prize for their school.
 This year the prize is a set of lab coats for the winning school as well as a range of other prizes.
 To enter, you must design a lab coat using the template below.
 Once it's complete, hand it in to your school before Friday 21st March.

 Update: Thank you to everyone who entered the competition.